 Yes the Elvie Stride pump is a hospital grade breast pump.
 The original Elvie breast pump is not considered a hospital grade.

 Is the Elvie Stride worth it?

 YES, 100% YES!
 Especially if you are an exclusively pumping mother, a mother with other small children at home that can’t be connected to the wall, or a mother returning to work that wants to be able to pump quietly at her desk.

 I am now recommending it to my pregnant friends as the best travel breast pump on the market.

-The Elvie Stride is definitely louder but it is not LOUD LOUD.
-You won’t be able to hear it if you had a TV on or office chatter.
+The Elvie Stride is definitely louder, but it is not LOUD LOUD.
+You won’t be able to hear it if you have a TV on or office chatter.

 Elvie Stride Specs

 - Dimensions: 4.6′” (L) x 2.6″(W) X 1.7″(H)

 Everything you need to get started comes in the box.
 However, I highly suggest purchasing additional parts if you are exclusively pumping.
 If you don’t, you’ll do the dishes several times a day.
 I have five sets of parts for my original Elvie, as I like to do dishes max twice a day.